 - Stop at Port Noarlunga and take a walk on the long jetty.
 Take a closer look at the rocky reef at the end of the jetty.

-- I dare you to go for a naked swim at Maslin Beach, Australia’s very first official nudist beach.
+- I dare you to swim naked at Maslin Beach, the first official nudist beach in Australia.

 - Make your way to the Star of Greece at Port Willunga and go for a short walk along the beach to pay your respects.

 - Visit the giant Buddha Goddess at Sellicks Hill overlooking the coastline and take a selfie.